fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5d.md

 If the tests need to be able to modify the server's database, the situation immediately becomes more complicated.
 Ideally, the server's database should be the same each time we run the tests, so our tests can be reliably and easily repeatable.

 <!-- Kuten yksikkö- integraatiotesteissä, on myös E2E-testeissä paras ratkaisu nollata tietokanta ja mahdollisesti alustaa se sopivasti aina ennen testien suorittamista.
 E2E-testauksessa lisähaasteen tuo se, että testeistä ei ole mahdollista päästä suoraan käsiksi tietokantaan. -->
 As with unit- and integration tests, with E2E tests it is the best to empty the database and possibly format it before the tests are run.
-The challenge with E2E test sis, that they do not have access to the database.
+The challenge with E2E test is, that they do not have access to the database.

 <!-- Ratkaistaan ongelma luomalla backendiin testejä varten API-endpoint, jonka avulla testit voivat tarvittaessa nollata kannan.
 Tehdään testejä varten oma <i>router</i> -->
 The solution is to create API endpoints to the backend for the test.